caiyuanhao1998/MST-plus-plus/README.md

 Our MST++ is mainly based on our work [MST](https://github.com/caiyuanhao1998/MST), which is accepted by CVPR 2022.

-This repo is a strong baseline and toolbox containg 11 image restoration algorithms for Hyperspectral Image Reconstruction.
+This repo is a baseline and toolbox containg 11 image restoration algorithms for Hyperspectral Image Reconstruction.